dlccyes/CollegeNotes/docs/software-development/Go.md

 ### Same piece of code works in one file but not in another

 Check if you're actually using the same package.
 Your IDE helps you import all the packages but they sometimes get it wrong.
 You may be importing different package with the same name.

+### VsCode language server not working

+Click the go version in bottom right -> Open gopls trace -> find and fix the issue

+Don't easily clean the go mod cache as it may take forever to download everything back